-In the early 1900s, people were attracted to the north end of Capitol Hill because of Volunteer Park, which was named for the volunteers who fought in the Spanish-American War of 1898.
+In the early 1900s, people were attracted to the north end of Capitol Hill and Volunteer Park, which was named for the volunteers who fought in the Spanish-American War of 1898.
 In 1904, the school board purchased a site for a future North Capitol Hill School.
-Two years later, the school was named for Isaac Ingalls Stevens, the first Territorial Governor of Washington.
+Two years later, the school was constructed and named for Isaac Ingalls Stevens, the first Territorial Governor of Washington.

-Stevens grew up on a small farm in Massachusetts and graduated from West Point in 1839, the first in his class.
+Stevens grew up on a small farm in Massachusetts and graduated from West Point in 1839 as the first in his class.
 In 1853, he was appointed governor of the newly created Washington Territory.
 At the same time, he directed an exploration party for the Pacific Railway across largely uncharted country between St. Paul and Puget Sound.
-In 1854 and 1855, he made treaties with the Native Americans of the Territory, acquiring title to 100,000 square miles of land and paving the way for white settlement.
+In 1854 and 1855, he made treaties with the Native Americans of the territory, acquiring title to 100,000 square miles of land and paving the way for European-American settlers but also inciting the Puget Sound War (1855-1858).

+While renovating the 1906 building, structural deficiencies were discovered, which required further evaluation and remediation and added to the cost of the project.
+However, the renovated school and new addition opened as planned in September 2001.
+Stevens students were housed at McDonald as an interim site during the renovation.
 A towering red cedar, which grew close to the school, had to be removed during renovation.
-Its trunk has been carved into a Northwest Coast-style totem pole by Tlingit carver, Myron Barnes, and his apprentice, Tony Rath, with some assistance from Stevens students.
+Its trunk was carved into a Northwest Coast-style totem pole by Tlingit carver Myron Barnes and his apprentice, Tony Rath, with some assistance from Stevens students.
 The pole features a bear cub, mother bear, and a human figure with an eagle at the top.
-It will stand inside the new building.
+It now stands inside the new building.
+After reaching a peak enrollment of 406 in 2013, enrollment gradually declined, reaching a low of 193 in 2020.

 Location: 1242 18th Avenue E